nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 3.10    | &lt;awsElasticBlockStore volume id&gt;   | Volume ID of a AWS Elastic Block Store volume.
 3.11    | &lt;efs volume id&gt;                    | Volume ID of a AWS Elastic File System volume.
 3.12    | &lt;container name&gt;                    | Name of the image container deployed in a Kubernetes pod.
-3.13    | &lt;<template volume name&gt;  | Unique name that identifies a volume inside a template.
+3.13    | &lt;<manifest volume name&gt;  | Unique name that identifies a volume inside a manifest.
 3.14    | &lt;secret name&gt;            | Unique name that identifies a secret inside a Cluster namespace.
 3.15    | &lt;service name&gt;           | Unique name that identifies a Kubernetes Service object
 3.16    | &lt;pod private ip&gt;           | Private IP of a single Pod.
-3.17    | &lt;load balancer private ip&gt;  | Fixed private IP of a Load Balancer, defined on a kubernetes template.
+3.17    | &lt;load balancer private ip&gt;  | Fixed private IP of a Load Balancer, defined on a kubernetes manifest.
 3.18    | &lt;number replicas&gt;           | Number of Pod replicas to be deployed.
 3.19    | &lt;service selector&gt;           | Name that identifies a Load Balancer with the Pods.
 3.20    | &lt;primary DNS&gt;           | DNS of the service that identifies the Primary Pod composed by <service name>.<namespace name>.svc.cluster.local .